Republic of Artsakh: Ethnic composition

+The territorial borders of the Nagorno-Karabakh AO and the Artsakh Republic are different.
+The population of Artsakh-occupied territories surrounding Nagorno-Karabakh was at least 201,016 and at most 421,726 people in 1989.

 Languages

 Armenian functioned as the only state language and an official language in the Republic of Artsakh, and was the native language of over 99% of the population.
 Under Soviet rule, the ethnic Armenian population of Nagorno-Karabakh became more proficient in Russian than both Azerbaijanis in the region and Armenians in the Armenian SSR.
 Few Armenians learnt Azerbaijani, and the language was actively removed following the Nagorno-Karabakh War.
 While Russian remained in some use after this time, and was valued as a second language, it was not widely spoken at a native level.

 Russian was widely spoken in Artsakh, with efforts having been made since late 2020 in the parliament in Stepanakert to establish it as an additional official language; the official justifications for this being that Russian was already the second language of many residents, and that it would create "conditions for deepening cooperation in all spheres, [as well as contributing] to the development of relations within the legal framework."
-The Parliament of Artsakh approved a bill grating Russian official status on March 25, 2021, with 27 votes in favour, 0 votes against and 2 abstentions.
+The Parliament of Artsakh approved a bill grating Russian official status on 25 March 2021, with 27 votes in favour, 0 votes against and 2 abstentions.